Table of Contents:

 —————-

-Day Two Up The Witchwood and Into Whitelay Lake
+Day Two: Up The Witchwood and Into Whiteclay Lake

-• distance: 30 km over 9 hours ( from just below Grinch Lake to NE arm of Whiteclay Lake)
+- distance: 30 km over 9 hours ( from just below Grinch Lake to the NE arm of Whiteclay Lake)

-• weather: wet and overcast in the morning/ sunny and dry in the aft
+- weather: wet and overcast in the morning/ sunny and dry in the afternoon

-As you can see on the map above, there is nothing to deal with in the seven kilometers from where we camped (top right) all the way through the reedy Grinch Lake section to the start of a 1300 meter portage which crosses a logging road just before the carry ends.
+As you can see on the map above, there is nothing to deal with in the seven kilometres from where we camped (top right), all the way through the reedy Grinch Lake section to the start of a 1300-meter portage which crosses a logging road just before the carry ends.
 As much as I like the clean look of Garmin’s Topo Canada map set, I am left wondering where the logging road is!
 This satellite image makes clear the logging activity that has gone on in the area:

 This Google Earth view of the portage area provides a close-up view of the situation –